Financial Assistance For Students In South Africa

 South Africa has a lot of financial assistance programs to help students pursue their dreams.
-If you’re in need of money for school, check out these options to see if any apply to your situation.
+If you need funding for your education, check out these options to see if any apply to your situation.

-NSFAS is a government scheme that provides financial assistance to students.
-It operates on the concept of loans, and allows students to access some of their course fees.
+NSFAS is one of the government financial assistance schemes for students in South Africa.
+The scheme provides financial assistance to students.
+It operates on the concept of loans and allows students to access some of their course fees.

 This is a government initiative that is available to all students in South Africa.
 If you are a student, this bursary will help you with your education fees for both primary and high school.
 You don’t have to be enrolled at any particular institution; all students are eligible for this bursary.